-We maintain a revolving credit facility (the "Revolving Credit Facility") maturing in June 2027 that has a maximum borrowing capacity of \$ 1.3 billion and contains an uncommitted accordion feature that could increase the capacity to \$ 1.8 billion, subject to certain conditions and availability of additional bank commitments.
+We maintain a revolving credit facility (the "Revolving Credit Facility") maturing in June 2027 that has a maximum borrowing capacity of \$1.3 billion and contains an uncommitted accordion feature that could increase the capacity to \$1.8 billion, subject to certain conditions and availability of additional bank commitments.
 The Revolving Credit Facility also provides for the issuance of letters of credit that reduce the available borrowing capacity under the Revolving Credit Facility, up to the maximum borrowing capacity.
 The interest rate on borrowings under the Revolving Credit Facility may be based on either the Secured Overnight Financing Rate or a base rate plus an applicable margin, as defined therein.
 The Revolving Credit Facility contains financial covenants that require us to maintain a minimum Tangible Net Worth and a maximum Debt-to-Capitalization Ratio (as each term is defined in the Revolving Credit Facility).
-As of September 30, 2023, we were in compliance with all covenants.
+As of September 30, 2023, we were in compliance with all covenants, covenants and requirements as of March 31, 2024.
 Outstanding balances under the Revolving Credit Facility are guaranteed by certain of our wholly-owned subsidiaries.

-At September 30, 2023, we had no borrowings outstanding, \$ 304.6 million of letters of credit issued, and \$ 945.4 million of remaining capacity under the Revolving Credit Facility.
-At December 31, 2022, we had no borrowings outstanding, \$ 303.4 million of letters of credit issued, and \$ 946.6 million of remaining capacity under the Revolving Credit Facility.
+At September 30, 2023 March 31, 2024, we had no borrowings outstanding, \$304.6 million \$298.6 million of letters of credit issued, and \$945.4 million \$951.4 million of remaining capacity under the Revolving Credit Facility.
+At December 31, 2022 December 31, 2023, we had no borrowings outstanding, \$303.4 million \$312.7 million of letters of credit issued, and \$946.6 million \$937.3 million of remaining capacity under the Revolving Credit Facility.